Lighthouse Friends Home Page

 “Well that winter,” Coleman said, “it was down to eight below.
 For two days you could look out this window at noon and you couldn’t see those houses except at noon.
 Vapor was that thick.
 It was some cold that winter.”

-In 1946, the Coleman’s went for some time without a radio, because they were unable to obtain replacement batteries, but Amanda Coleman was pleased to be with her husband at an onshore station where they could at least enjoy their neighbors.
+In 1946, the Colemans went for a period of time without a radio for entertainment, because they were unable to obtain replacement batteries, but Amanda Coleman was pleased to be with her husband at an onshore station where they could at least enjoy their neighbors.
 “Many’s the time, from Christmas to Mother’s Day, that I haven’t seen another woman to talk to.
 The hardest part of lighthouse duty is being alone, having no one to talk to.”

-Nauset Light was automated by the U.S. Coast Guard in 1955, and the keeper’s house was sold.
+Nauset Lighthouse was automated by the U.S. Coast Guard in 1955, and the keeper’s house was sold.
 In 1981, modern aerobeacons replaced the fourth-order Fresnel lens, which is currently displayed at Cape Cod National Seashore Visitor Center in Eastham.
-The light characteristic was changed to alternating red and white flashes, which ties in nicely with the tower’s daymark.
+The light characteristic was changed at that time to alternating red and white flashes, which ties in nicely with the tower’s daymark.

-By the 1980s, the strength of the surf and harsh storms had eaten away the nearby cliff, endangering Nauset Light.
-Through the efforts of the Nauset Light Preservation Society, the 90-ton lighthouse tower and companion oil house were moved intact to safety 336 feet from the bluff’s edge by International Chimney Corporation and Expert House Movers.
-The move, which took just two days and started on November 16, 1996, was much easier than the job of relocation Highland Light, which the two companies had undertaken earlier that year.
+By the 1980s, the strength of the surf and harsh storms had eaten away the nearby cliff, endangering Nauset Lighthouse.
+Through the efforts of the Nauset Light Preservation Society, the ninety-ton lighthouse and companion oil house were moved intact to safety 336 feet from the bluff’s edge by International Chimney Corporation and Expert House Movers.
+The move, which took just two days and started on November 16, 1996, was much easier than the job of relocating the cape’s Highland Lighthouse, which the two companies had undertaken earlier that year.

 At the time of its relocation, the tower stood a perilous twenty-five feet from falling off the cliff.
 Before the Society stepped in, the U.S. Coast Guard had no plans to save it, but they gladly leased the tower to the organization in 1995, so the move could be planned.